 Everyone has a vocation

-How do you experience God calling you?
+Do you experience God calling you to religious life?

 As Sisters of the Holy Cross, we respond to God’s call to participate in the mission of Jesus, whose life serves as witness to God’s love for all creation.
 We embrace as our core values faith, compassion, prayer and community, which shape and equip us to discern and respond to the world’s needs.
 We minister in education, health care, justice work, and many other areas.
 In our work, and in all relationships, we strive to embody a compassion that reveals and bears the hope that is Jesus Christ.